sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/rabbitmq.markdown

 }
 ```

-The `MessagePublisher` will ensure that the `MessageBroker` classes are ready before registering.
+The `MessagePublisher` will ensure that all `MessageBroker` classes are ready
+before publishing anything.
+In your system, you may want to make sure the
+`MessagePublisher` class is ready before anything that can trigger a publish
+event.

-## Message Broker
+### Message Broker

-After creating a `MessagePublisher`, a `MessageBroker` will need to be created to route the messages to the correct place.
+After creating a `MessagePublisher`, a `MessageBroker` will need to be created
+to publish messages to the correct place.

-The `MessageBroker` classes are for the routing of messages to specific exchanges and routing topics.
-If messages need to be sent to multiple exchanges, then multiple `MessageBroker` classes can be created.
+The `MessageBroker` classes are for the publishing of messages to specific
+exchanges and routing topics.
+If messages need to be sent to multiple exchanges,
+then multiple `MessageBroker` classes can be created.

 There are a couple `properties` that need to be set in each `MessageBroker`:
 - `exchange`
 - `publishing.topic.pattern`

-The `MessageBroker` references the connection to the exchange that it is sending to (ex. `koroneiki_exchange`).
+The `MessageBroker` references the `CustomConnection` created earlier and the
+exchange that it is sending to (ex. `koroneiki_exchange`).

 The custom `MessageBroker` class should look something like this:

 ```
 @Component(
 	immediate = true, property = {"exchange=", "publishing.topic.pattern=.*"},